-To start with, you need to navigate to the All in One SEO menu and click on Search Appearance.
+To start with, you must navigate the All in One SEO menu and click on Search Appearance.
 The next step is to click on the Content Types tab.

-Here you’ll see sections for each of the types of content on your site such as posts, pages, and products.
+Here you’ll see sections for each type of content on your site, such as posts, pages, and products.

 In this example, we’re going to add schema to your Posts.
 While in Posts, click on the Schema Markup to set schema for your Schema Type and Article Type.